| LINKTYPE_ name

 DOCSIS MAC frames, as described by the

-DOCSIS 3.0 MAC and Upper Layer Protocols Interface Specification.
+DOCSIS 3.1 MAC and Upper Layer Protocols Interface Specification or

 |